-Compute the Service II factored noncomposite and composite unfactored torque from the analysis results provided in Table 16.
+Compute the Service II factored torques acting on the noncomposite and composite sections from the analysis results provided in Table 16.
 The negative live load torque is used, as it controls over the positive live load torque.

 Factored Noncomposite Torque = 1.0[-36 + (-125)] = -161 kip-ft